FRC5190/2020Training/kotlin/loops.md

 1. Create a new project called `Loops` and a new Kotlin file within your project.
 Name the file `main`.
 Create your `main` method.
 3. Create a new Koltin class within your project and name it `loops`.
 Within your class, create an initializing constructor that will print `initialize`
-4. Now (outside of the constructor), create a method called `basicForLoops`.
+4. Create a method called `basicForLoops`.
 Write a four seperate for loops that will...
     - print variable x in 0-10 inclusive
     - print variable x in 0-10 not inlusive of 10
     - print variable x in 0-10 inclusive skipping every other number
     - print variable x in 10-0 inclusive skipping every other number
-5. Now (outside of the constructor), create a method called `forLoops`.
+5. Create a method called `forLoops`.
 Write a two seperate for loops.
     - For the first one, declare a list called `colors` of three string elements.
 Using a for loop, print each element in the list.
     - Next, create a new for loop that will iterate through the index and value of each element in `colors`.
 In the body of your loop, print the index and value in one line.
-6. Once you get everything to work, create a new Kotlin class in your source folder.
-Name it `Perform`.
-Now move a copy of all your methods (other than the `main` method) from your `Calculator` file to the new class.
-7. Now in the `Calculator` file, call each of the five methods using the `Perform` class istead of from your `Calculator` file.
-In the `main` method, make sure you still print the return of each of the five methods.
+6. Create a method called `whileLoop`.
+In your method declare an integer variable named `x` set to 0.
+Set your loop so that it prints the value of `x` while `x` is less than 10.
+Remember to increase `x` by 1 in the body of the loop.
+7. Create a method called `forEachStatement`.
+In your method create a list of two string elements and using a forEach statement, print each of the strings.
+8. Create a method called `delay`.
+Add two print statements and add code for a 2 second delay between the statements.
+9. At the top of you `loops` class, add an initializing constructor that prints `initialized`
+10. Go back to the file with your `main` method and create an object from your `loops` class.
+Then call each of the methods from the `loops` class using the object you created.
-8. Come show off your work!
+11. Come show off your work!